Moira MacTaggert

 For the first 44 years of publication, Moira was traditionally depicted in comic books as a supporting character to the X-Men and a human love interest for central character Professor Xavier.
-In 2019, as part Marvel's House of X and Powers of X relaunch of X-Men comics by writer Jonathan Hickman, Moira's backstory was fundamentally changed, revealing she had been a mutant all along, with a rare power that let her redo her life every time she died.
+In 2019, as part of Marvel's House of X and Powers of X relaunch of X-Men comics by writer Jonathan Hickman, Moira's backstory was fundamentally changed, revealing she had been a mutant all along, with a rare power that let her redo her life every time she died.
 The story set the stage for a major status quo change for X-Men comics, including the formation of the mutant nation state of Krakoa.
 Later still, Moira betrays the mutant cause and becomes an antagonist to the X-Men.

-Olivia Williams played Dr. Moira MacTaggert in the 2006 feature film X-Men: The Last Stand.
-In the 2011 feature film X-Men: First Class, Rose Byrne played a younger Moira MacTaggert, but in this film, the character is a CIA officer rather than a geneticist.
-Byrne returned as MacTaggert in the 2016 feature film X-Men: Apocalypse.
+Moira MacTaggert has appeared in X-Men: The Last Stand, portrayed by Olivia Williams, as well as X-Men: First Class and X-Men: Apocalypse, portrayed by Rose Byrne.